mapbender/mapbender-documentation/en/functions/basic/legend.rst

      :scale: 80

-* **Autoopen:** If set true, the legend opens when the application is started.
-Default is true.
+* **Auto-open:** If activated, the legend opens when the application is started.
+Default is active.
 * **Title:** Title of the element.
 The title will be listed in "Layouts".
-Is also shown next to the button, if "Show layer title" is true.
+Is also shown next to the button, if "Show layer title" is activated.
 * **Tooltip:** Text that will be indicated if the mouse hovers over the legend for a longer time.
 * **Elementtype:** Sets output as a dialog or blockelement, default is dialog.
 * **Display type:** Accordion-like display or list.
 Default is list.
-* **Target:** Id of Map element to query.
+* **Target:** ID of Map element to query.

 * **Show source title:** shows WMS/source title, default is true.
 * **Show layer title:** shows layer title, default is true.